rblades/dhworkbook_master/docs/supporting materials/glitch.md

 6. Tell git where your remote repository is: `$ git remote add origin https://github.com/YOUR-ACCOUNT/YOUR-NEW-REPO-YOU-JUST-MADE.git`
 7. Push your materials to GitHub: `$ git push -u origin master` (Git might ask for your account username and password)
 8. Once that finishes, go back to GitHub and reload the page at https://github.com/YOUR-ACCOUNT/YOUR-NEW-REPO-YOU-JUST-MADE.
 You should see your changes.
 9. On the button where it says 'Branch: Master', click on the down arrow.
 In the box where it says faintly 'Find or create a branch', type `gh-pages`.
-This is a special branch which tells GitHub, 'serve this up as actual code when the user goes to the special github.io version of github'.
+This is a special branch which tells GitHub, 'serve this up as actual code when the user goes to the special github.io version of GitHub'.
 10. Click on the gearwheel icon, to go to the settings page (You can also find it at https://github.com/YOUR-ACCOUNT/YOUR-NEW-REPO-YOU-JUST-MADE/settings).
 11. Scroll down to the box that says 'GitHub Pages'.
 12. In the green box, it says 'you're site is published at https://YOUR-ACCOUNT.github.io/YOUR-NEW-REPO-YOU-JUST-MADE'.